There is one major decision that stares me in my face everytime I sit back.

 “It’ll never happen.
 I can feel it.
 You never will.
 I’ll be stuck here, you will be stuck here.
 We will be one of them.
 The lost generation, bounded and indentured into a job till the life is drained out of us, tired, fat, spent, with a stupid accent”

 “But what about Mira?”

-It was a snowy afternoon.
+It was a dark and snowy afternoon.

-But my sneakers were icy cold and I was already sniffling.
+My sneakers were icy cold and I was already sniffling.

-I finished whatever I had to do, became vocal in my project, delivered what was required of the team much before the deadlines and over the next weeks was sauntering into the office oblivious to the cold sneakers.
+I finished whatever I had to do, became vocal in my project, delivered what was required of the team much before the deadlines, and over the next weeks was sauntering into the office oblivious to the cold sneakers.
 I dried them by the heater at night at the place I was sharing with 6 others.

 Life was not bad.
 USA, MBA.

 Things were happening.
 I was making things happen.